integricho/heroku-buildpack-python-ffmpeg2.1-with-codecs/Readme.md

-Heroku buildpack: Python-ffmpeg
+Heroku buildpack: Python-ffmpeg 2.1 with codecs
 ========================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps.
-The only difference from the clean Python buildpack is that this one includes ffmpeg.
-A pre-built version is simply cloned from [dzello's repo](https://github.com/dzello/ffmpeg-heroku), which was built on Heroku.
+The only difference from the clean Python buildpack is that this one includes a static build of ffmpeg 2.1 with codecs.
+The static build is simply cloned from [this repo](https://github.com/integricho/ffmpeg2.1-static-with-codecs).

 It uses [virtualenv](http://www.virtualenv.org/) and [pip](http://www.pip-installer.org/).